Galicia | Brittany Ferries

 Charter

-GALICIA is the third ship in Stena’s E-Flexer class to be completed, following STENA ESTRID and STENA EDDA.
+GALICIA is the third ferry in Stena’s E-Flexer class to be completed, following STENA ESTRID and STENA EDDA.
 Initially, Brittany Ferries will charter GALICIA for five years.
 The company has the option to extend the charter or purchase the ship outright after the initial charter period.

 Differences with the Stena Line vessels